 Everyone’s chemistry is a little different, but knowing how these delivery methods work is the first step to feeling empowered while you use them.

-Major Differences Between Oils vs. Sprays
+Differences Between Oils vs. Sprays

 - Pheromone oils last longer and the effects build up over time, whereas pheromone sprays are quicker diffusing.
 The reason for this is that sprays are alcohol based and alcohol quickly evaporates.
 Depending on your situation you may need something that hits hard and fast, and this is where sprays excel.